Vit Kellj Table Lamp

 Manufacturer: Vit Kellj Designer, Italy.

 Not much information to be found about this company.
 It must be long gone and forgotten and in all probability it was a small but high quality business.

-For this “Saturn” table lamp they used top quality materials, even the silver plated metal rings of the lampshade are hallmarked as you can see below.
+For this “Saturn” table lamp they used top quality materials, even the silver plated metal rings of the lampshade are hallmarked as you can see.
 It has 3 stamps: a hand, an S and a glass: to be determined.

 The base is nickel plated, it gives a darker appearance than chrome plating.